Do you feel good about the current state of your personal finances or are you dealing with financial stress?

 Reach out for support.

 People are often reluctant or ashamed to admit how stuck they feel, but a secret burden is so much harder to carry.
 It doesn’t matter whether you call a friend or a financial advisor, a psychologist or a coach, just call someone you can be completely honest with.
-Sometimes it pays to be vulnerable.
+Sometimes it pays to be vulnerable, especially when you are dealing with financial stress.